PeekTower-HQ/crms/README.md

 ## 🌍 About

 CRMS is a **reusable, configurable open-source platform** designed for law enforcement agencies across Africa.
-Production-ready and prepared for pilot deployment in Sierra Leone, CRMS can be deployed in any African country with configuration-based customization (no code forking required).
+Development-complete and designed for pilot deployment, CRMS can be deployed in any African country with configuration-based customization (no code forking required).
+Sierra Leone is the target first pilot country.

 ### Key Features